liqd/adhocracy3/docs/source/Code_Review_Process.rst

 for javascript and typescript, ``<!--`` for html (with the extra ``-->`` at the end), and so on).

-Further lines may be added after the this.
+Further lines may be added after this.
 Those just need to match ``^# `` or corresponding.
 Note the whitespace in both the first and all following lines.